Is New Car Replacement Insurance Worth It?

 What does new car replacement insurance cost?

 You have options for the length of coverage you can buy and where you can buy new car replacement insurance.
-However, pricing can vary widely (you can get a quote here)
+However, pricing can vary widely.

 An annual policy on certain vehicles can start as low as $20 per month.
 Buying seven years of coverage can cost much more, especially on a luxury vehicle.